(This post about Nurses Week gift ideas contains affiliate links. You can find my disclosure page here.)

 National Nurses Week was started by the American Nurses Association 1993 to celebrate the 4 million hardworking nurses for their outstanding dedication to the profession.

-Each May, there are 7 days of opportunity for nurses to reflect on their patient care experiences and congratulate each other for all of their hard and selfless work.
-Even more importantly, this is a great week for management to recognize nurse achievements and genuinely say “thank you nurses!”
+Each May, there are seven days of opportunity for nurses to reflect on their patient care experiences and congratulate each other for all of their hard and selfless work.
+Even more importantly, this is an excellent week for management to recognize nurse achievements and genuinely say, “thank you, nurses!”

 I’m not saying that hospitals need to throw outlandish parties with catered meals and champagne (although that would be nice!).
 Or that we get a cash bonus or prize (also would be nice, but really, who are we kidding here?).

 What I am saying is that many hospitals have an opportunity to do a much better job of acknowledging nurse’s selfless dedication to helping thousands of patients survive and thrive that year.
 By recognizing our work in literally the absolute cheapest way possible, those basic 50 cent gifts with the hospital logo can be perceived as very condescending and self-promoting gifts, especially to nurses who are sacrificing so much to put others’ needs before their own.